mlliarm/ia/NOTES.md

     false. % they don't intersect
     ```

-    And the interval hull predicate:
+    And the interval hull predicate (a  [more consistent](https://math.stackexchange.com/questions/2092585/is-the-union-of-intervals-an-interval-or-not) definition of a union of two intervals):

     ```logtalk
     ?- X = i(1,2), Y = i(-1,3), interval_arithmetic::hull(X, Y, Hull).